bitcoincandyofficial/bitcoincandy-miner/README.md

 [nVidia Tutorial] (https://bitcointalk.org/index.php?topic=4466962.0)

-Besides following the tutorial above， to mine CDY， you need add a extra mining option: --pers CandyPow For example, to mine CDY under Linux, you can run following command line:
+Besides following the tutorial above， to mine CDY， you need add a extra mining option: --pers CandyPoW For example, to mine CDY under Linux, you can run following command line:

-./miner --algo 144_5 --server pool.cdy.one --port 3857 --user CSZnk6KoMoEwHmveF3KcyRfEWsZfZ3dgEU.myworker --pass x
+./miner --algo 144_5 --pers CandyPoW --server pool.cdy.one --port 3857 --user CSZnk6KoMoEwHmveF3KcyRfEWsZfZ3dgEU.myworker --pass x

-You can also configure pers(CandyPow) in miner.cfg
+You can also configure pers(CandyPoW) in miner.cfg

 AMD